robelest/robelest/journal/2024-12-17-replicate-local-first.md

 3. **Replication Slots** - Clients track their position in the log
 4. **Incremental Sync** - Clients request changes since their last position

-ElectricSQL's legacy architecture (2022-2024) was built directly on this pattern.
-They created Vaxine, a Rich-CRDT database that extended PostgreSQL's logical replication with CRDT conflict resolution.
-The architecture used "shadow tables"—replication tables that tracked changes flowing between Postgres and client SQLite databases.

-When ElectricSQL announced their July 2024 rewrite ("Electric Next"), they simplified away from the CRDT-native approach.
-But the replication table pattern they'd proven was sound.

 ## The Cornerstone Commit

 That first commit on October 24th became the cornerstone of the entire architecture: